 AKG N60 at Amazon.co.uk | Was £230 | Now £149

 Creative Sound Blaster EVO ZxR at Amazon.com | Was $299 | Now $99

 When considering headphones like these, there are a few basic questions you need to ask yourself.

-First and foremost, do you want in-ear models or the over/on-ear type?
+First and foremost, do you want in-ear models or a larger over-ear or on-ear type?
 With in-ear pairs, all the cancelling gubbins is packed into a little remote housing that's built somewhere along the cable or in a collar worn behind the neck.
 It generally gets a bit annoying, unless you wear clothes that are happy to accommodate a shirt clip.
-Larger pairs, like Bose's mega-popular models, fit everything into the earcups themselves.
+Larger pairs, such as Bose's mega-popular models, fit everything into the earcups themselves.
 They're therefore a lot neater and easier to live with.

-A quirk of Bose ANC (active noise cancelling) headphones is that they will not output any sound at all unless cancellation is switched on.
-Run out of battery and you're well and truly stuffed.
+A quirk of Bose's active noise-cancelling on its QuietComfort 25 headphones was that they wouldn't output any sound at all unless cancellation was switched on.
+Run out of battery and you were well and truly stuffed.
 Thankfully, the newer wireless QuietComfort 35 can fall back on a completely passive, wired experience when the battery runs out.
 Of course, this comes at the sacrifice of ANC.
 Some alternatives pull the same trick, while others don't.
 Bear this is mind if you know you tend to spend a long part of your day away from a charger.

 However, the battery life of ANC headphones is improving.
 These days, you're looking at around 20 hours, though some offer up to 50 hours of use.
 Similarly, while many pairs use custom rechargeable units, plenty of others rely on good old AA/AAA batteries.